EthanBurkett/goadmin/README.md

 1. Start both backend and frontend
 2. Navigate to `http://localhost:5173`
-3. Register a new account (requires admin approval)
+3. Register your account
+4. Head to `http://localhost:8080/auth/iamgod` in a separate tab, or if you changed the rest port, use that port.
+This will allow the first user to claim Owner privileges for the dashboard.
-4. The first user should use `!iamgod` in-game to claim Owner privileges
+5. The first user should use `!iamgod` in-game to claim Owner privileges
-5. Approve other users through the RBAC management panel
+6. Approve other users through the RBAC management panel

 ## Usage